christophergandrud/coreSim/README.md

 can be an effective way of showing substantively meaningful results from generalised linear models (GLM).

-This R package provides core functions that can serve as the back bone to other packages for finding and plotting simulated quantities of interest from GLMs.
+This R package provides core functions that can serve as the backbone to other packages for finding and plotting simulated quantities of interest from GLMs.

 ## Steps